assume-framework/assume/docs/source/buffers.rst

 After a certain round of training runs which is defined in the config file the RL strategy is updated by calling the update function of the respective algorithms which calls the sample function of the replay buffer.
 The sample function returns a batch of experiences which is then used to update the RL strategy.
-For more information on the learning capabilities of ASSUME, see :doc:`learning.rst`.
+For more information on the learning capabilities of ASSUME, see :doc:`learning`.